Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 • extra olive oil drizzle

 Using fresh lemon juice and quality olive oil makes a surprisingly big difference in the final flavor.
+Fresh lemon juice added at the very end helps brighten the entire dip.

 The tahini adds creaminess and depth while balancing the smoky eggplant perfectly.